jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 For more information on Weekend and
 Holiday ransomware threats, refer to our other 2021 study, Organizations at Risk:
-Ransomware Attackers Dont Take Holidays.
+Ransomware Attackers Don’t Take Holidays.

-\| DEFENDING AGAINST RANSOMWARE AND RANSOMOPS ATTACKS 29
+28

 RANSOMWARE

 SURVEY METHODOLOGY

 The survey was conducted by Censuswide in April 2022 on behalf of Cybereason.
-A total of 1,456 cybersecurity professionals from organizations with 700 or more employees took part in the surveywith participants from the United States (24%), United Kingdom (17%), Germany (10%), France (10%), Japan (10%), Italy, (7%), South Africa (7%), United Arab Emirates (7%), and Singapore (7%).
+A total of 1,456 cybersecurity professionals from organizations with 700 or more employees took part in the survey—with participants from the United States (24%), United Kingdom (17%), Germany (10%), France (10%), Japan (10%), Italy, (7%), South Africa (7%), United Arab Emirates (7%), and Singapore (7%).
 The survey sample includes responses